GitPaulo/Rescue-Robot/README.md

 # Rescue-Robot
-An instruction robot built with the lejos ev3 API networked and communicating with agents via the JSON environment.
+An instruction robot built with the lejos ev3 API networked and communicating with agents via the Jason environment.
 The task is for the robot car to navigate itself around the arena in order to find and retrieve victims to the hospital.
 Victims will be prioritized by status.
 Their locations are unknown (only possible locations known to the paramedic agent).